josefdzbeta/Knack-node-coding-excercise/README.md

     ```
 ## Usage

-To run the script, use the following commands:
+- To run the script, you can use the following commands:

     ```
     node app.js
-    ```
-    ```
     npm run start
     ```

 ## Testing

-The script has a series of Jest tests.
+- The script has a series of Jest tests.
 Run them using:

     ```
     npm run test